svlauer/example-sentences/README.md

 ```latex
 \setlist[examples,1]{ex1defaults,leftmargin=2.5\parindent}
 ```
-`ex1defaults` holds the default settings for examples of level 1, `ex2defaults`, `ex3defaults` those for nested example lists. `exdefaults` holds the defaults for all lists.
+`ex1defaults` holds the default settings for examples of level 1, `ex2defaults` and `ex3defaults` those for nested example lists. `exdefaults` holds the defaults for all lists.

 For details about the many configuration options, see [the documentation of